SONIC-O1: A Real-World Benchmark for Evaluating Multimodal Large Language Models on Audio-Video Understanding: Data Release and License

 \section{Data Release and License}

 To support transparency and reproducibility, we release the full dataset alongside this preprint at \href{https://huggingface.co/datasets/vector-institute/sonic-o1}{https://huggingface.co/datasets/vector-institute/sonic-o1}.
 All personally identifiable information (PII) was removed during preprocessing.
-The dataset is distributed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license, which permits reuse, redistribution, and adaptation with appropriate attribution to the original authors.
+The dataset is released under the Vector Institute License, which permits use by academic entities for non-commercial research purposes and by Vector Institute sponsors and partners.
 We also release the scripts used to process the data and reproduce the experiments in the same repository.
 The dataset page includes a persistent download link and detailed documentation (e.g., dataset structure, fields, and usage instructions).